emekoi/ziglet/README.md

 # ziglet

-a small zig game library.
+a small zig game library inspired by [sokol](https://github.com/floooh/sokol).

 ## features
 * native: no dependencies at all